 Stay Safe And Healthy

-There will be crowds at these family friendly festivals.
+There will be crowds at these family-friendly festivals and with crowds come pickpockets.
 Be sure to keep your valuables close to the front of your body and not in your back pocket, preferably in a pocket with a zipper.

 Follow all local regulations.
 For example, some places you can’t drink in the streets and others you can.
 Also, stay hydrated and have fun!

-Now Onto The Family Friendly Festivals!
-(Updated For 2025)
+Now Onto The Family-Friendly Festivals!
+(Updated For 2026)

-These family friendly festivals are in order by date.
-I updated this post which originally posted in 2024 and added a few more kid friendly festivals in 2025!
+These family-friendly festivals are in order by date.
+I updated this post which originally posted in 2024 and added a few more kid-friendly festivals for 2026!

 Where: Sapporo, Japan